whatsupmailbox/whatsupmailbox.github.io/_posts/2016-02-01-Nature-Box-Subscription-February-2016-Review-Coupon.md

 <DT>Salt & Pepper Lentil Loops</DT>
 <DD>Net Wt.
 3 oz</DD>
 </DL>
 <p>This is one of my favorite snacks from them and a permanent recurring item in my snack pantry.
 Trader Joe's has a version of these lentil loops, but <a href="http://fbuy.me/dksQC" target="_blank">Nature Box</a> steps it up a notch by adding pepper in the flavor which may not seem like a big deal, but wow, it really makes a difference in flavor.
-I only wish they made this in a bigger bag because I end up finishing this in 2 sittings, ooops.</p>
+I only wish they made this in a bigger bag because I end up finishing it in 2 sittings, ooops.</p>
 <br>

 <center><a href="http://fbuy.me/dksQC" target="_blank">